excalibur1234/pacui/README.md

 - `pacli -log`
 - `pacli --log`

-### Start pacli without UI: Using Options and Package Names
+### Start PacUI without UI: Using Options and Package Names

 You can also use package names in addition to options.
 For example, you want to install the package "cantata".
 Then, you can use a command like
 ```